Patatas Bravas Auténticas

 Melt the aromatics.

-Heat the extra-virgin olive oil in a saucepan over medium-low heat, add the onion and a pinch of salt, and sweat for 8 to 10 minutes until completely soft and translucent without browning.
-Add the garlic and cook for 1 minute more.
+Heat a quarter cup of olive oil in a medium saucepan over medium-low heat.
+Add the minced onion and a pinch of salt, sweating gently for eight to ten minutes until completely translucent.
+Do not let them brown.
+Stir in the minced garlic for one minute until fragrant.

 Build the velouté.

-Return the pan to medium-low heat and whisk in the flour, cooking for 1 to 2 minutes to kill the raw starch flavor.
-Gradually whisk in the warm chicken broth and sherry vinegar to prevent lumps, then simmer for 10 minutes until the sauce turns velvety and thick.
+Return the pan to medium-low heat and whisk in the flour, cooking for one to two minutes to eliminate the raw starch flavor.
+Slowly pour in the warm chicken broth a splash at a time, whisking continuously to prevent lumps.
+Stir in the sherry vinegar, then simmer gently for ten minutes until it thickens into a velvety sauce.

-Bring a large pot of water to a boil with the kosher salt and baking soda.
-Add the potato chunks and boil for exactly 5 to 6 minutes until the edges just yield but the centers remain firm.
+Bring a large pot of water to a boil.
+Add the kosher salt, baking soda, and the irregular potato chunks.
+Boil for exactly five to six minutes until the edges begin to soften but the centers remain firm.

 Rough them up.

-Heat the neutral oil in a large cast-iron skillet over medium-high heat.
-Drop the potatoes in a single layer, let them sear undisturbed for 3 to 4 minutes, then toss occasionally for another 10 to 12 minutes until deeply golden brown all over.
+Heat the remaining quarter cup of oil in a large cast-iron skillet over medium-high heat.
+Add the potatoes in a single layer.
+Let them fry undisturbed for three to four minutes to form a crust, then toss occasionally for another ten minutes until deeply golden brown and fiercely crispy all over.

 Serve the Madrid way.

-Drain the potatoes on paper towels and toss immediately with flaky sea salt.
-Plate them and spoon the warm salsa brava over the top, deliberately leaving some edges dry and crunchy, and finish with a scatter of fresh parsley.
+Transfer the potatoes to a paper towel-lined plate and toss immediately with flaky sea salt.
+Plate them and spoon the warm salsa brava directly over the top—leaving some bare to preserve the crunch.
+Garnish with parsley and serve immediately with toothpicks.

 Notes

-If you cannot source hot Spanish smoked paprika, use entirely sweet pimentón and add a quarter-teaspoon of cayenne pepper to simulate the necessary kick.
+If you cannot find hot pimentón, use entirely sweet smoked paprika and add a quarter teaspoon of cayenne pepper to simulate the traditional brava kick.

 From Cook Spanish in America.